MinBZK/NRML/doc/notes.md

 Should language related metadata, as required by regelspraak/gegevenspraak, be in the core?
 Or should we have an extension on the core that allows for requiring this metadata?

+Options/choices we have:

+- We could have a separate JSON file with for instance translations that maps uuids to objects (that can then be merged).

+- We could have a separate schema file that will be merged with core schema.
+This schema could then for instance require certain fields that were not required in core.

+Both could result in the same view on NRML.

 ## Versioning

 Should that be _in_ the NRML definition or on the outside (using, for instance, version control)